Hatfield–McCoy feud: In the modern era

 On June 14, 2003, in Pikeville, Kentucky, the McCoy cousins partnered with Reo Hatfield of Waynesboro, Virginia, to declare an official truce between the families.
 Reo Hatfield said that he wanted to show that if the two families could reach an accord, others could also.
 He had said that he wanted to send a broader message to the world that when national security is at risk, Americans put their differences aside and stand united: "We're not saying you don't have to fight because sometimes you do have to fight," he said.
 "But you don't have to fight forever."
-Signed by more than sixty descendants during the fourth Hatfield–McCoy Festival, the truce was touted as a proclamation of peace, saying "We ask by God's grace and love that we be forever remembered as those that bound together the hearts of two families to form a family of freedom in America."
+Signed by more than sixty descendants during the fourth Hatfield–McCoy Festival, the truce was touted as a proclamation of peace, saying, "We ask by God's grace and love that we be forever remembered as those that bound together the hearts of two families to form a family of freedom in America."
 Governor Paul E. Patton of Kentucky and Governor Bob Wise of West Virginia signed proclamations declaring June 14 Hatfield and McCoy Reconciliation Day.
 Ron McCoy, one of the festival's founders, said it is unknown where the three signed proclamations will be exhibited and that "the Hatfields and McCoys symbolize violence and feuding and fighting, but by signing this, hopefully people will realize that's not the final chapter."

 The Hatfield and McCoy Reunion Festival and Marathon are held annually in June on a three-day weekend.
 The events take place in Pikeville, Kentucky, Matewan, West Virginia, and Williamson, West Virginia.
 The festival commemorates the famed feud and includes a marathon and half-marathon (the motto is "no feudin', just runnin'"), in addition to an ATV ride in all three towns.
 There is also a tug-of-war across the Tug Fork tributary near which the feuding families lived, a live re-enactment of scenes from their most famous fight, a motorcycle ride, live entertainment, Hatfield–McCoy landmark tours, a cornbread contest, pancake breakfast, arts, crafts, and dancing.
-Launched in 2000, the festival typically attracts thousands with more than 300 runners taking part in the races.
+Launched in 2000, the festival typically attracts thousands, with more than 300 runners taking part in the races.

-In August 2015 members of both families helped archeologists dig for ruins at a site where they believe Randolph McCoy's house was burned.
+In August 2015, members of both families helped archeologists dig for ruins at a site where they believe Randolph McCoy's house was burned.

 On September 25, 2018, a wooden statue, standing over 8 feet tall, was erected in honor of Randolph McCoy at the McCoy homeplace in Hardy, Kentucky.
 Carved by chainsaw carver Travis Williams and donated to the property, this statue had been commissioned by McCoy property owner and Hatfield descendant Bob Scott.
-The statue was unveiled during Hatfield-McCoy Heritage Days in Pike County, Kentucky, an event that occurs every September that brings Hatfield and McCoy descendants back to Pike County to celebrate the long-standing peace between the families.
+The statue was unveiled during Hatfield-McCoy Heritage Days in Pike County, Kentucky, an event that occurs every September and brings Hatfield and McCoy descendants back to Pike County to celebrate the long-standing peace between the families.
 The McCoy homeplace, like many others associated with the feud, is open to tourists year-round.